google/starlark-go/README.md

 ### Legal

-Starlark in Go is Copyright (c) 2017 The Bazel Authors.
+Starlark in Go is Copyright (c) 2018 The Bazel Authors.
 All rights reserved.

 It is provided under a 3-clause BSD license:
 [LICENSE](https://go.starlark.net/starlark/blob/master/LICENSE).

-The name "Starlark" is a code name of the Bazel project.
-The Bazel team plans to rename the language to "Starlark" to reflect its applicability to projects unrelated to Bazel.

 Starlark in Go is not an official Google product.